david-davidson/SICP/chapters/2/README.md

 That's where transducers come in: they express `map` and `filter` in terms of `reduce`, in a way that lets you compose _all_ the operations into a single pass over the list.
 As a result, transducers are a good fit for lists that are extremely large, or even asynchronous/lazy.
 Check out [transducers.scm](transducers.scm) to see how they work.

+### 2.3.3
+This section implements sets first as unordered lists, then as ordered lists, then as binary search trees—each time with an improvement in performance.
+The tree implementation is particularly cool because (as a footnote mentions) we're implementing sets in terms of trees, and trees in terms of lists—a testament to the power of data abstraction.
+See problems [2.61](2.61.scm) through [2.65](2.65.scm).

 ### 2.3.4
 After describing sets and trees as abstractions on top of lists, the book uses Huffman encoding as the basis for several exercises ([2.67](2.67.scm), [2.68](2.68.scm), [2.69](2.69.scm)).
 The use case is fascinating; I wrote about it [here](https://daviddavidson.website/huffman-encoding/).